jeffmaher/github-repo-starter-template/README.md

 You'll likely be running tests or running static analysis tools when pull requests are created, updated (i.e. a new commit comes in), or re-opened (after being closed).
 For any job that you want GitHub Actions to run at pull request time, either modify or add steps to the [`.github/workflows/pull_request.yml`](.github/workflows/pull_request.yml) file.
 Commands in the file say how to do this.

-Additionally, all of the provided pull request steps rely on CI script skeletons that are stored in the `/ci` folder.
+Additionally, all of the provided pull request steps rely on CI script skeletons that are stored in the `ci` folder.
 It's a good practice to use this scripts, which makes for easier and consistent runs between GitHub Actions and local runs before committing.

 ### Use PostgreSQL and Redis